nhm38/ECE4960/lab13-page.md

 Belief: (0.000, 0.000, -90.000)

 The x, y, and theta belief of (0 ft, 0 ft, -90.000) was correct!
-I took this localization data from the more precise, second half of the run.
+I took this localization data from the more precise, second half of the run, "Segment 2".
 In that instance, robot was mostly in (0,0) tile and was facing downward in the map which would be 270 degrees or -90 degrees.

 ![Belief](img/lab13/Bel00.png)